Cultivating Inclusive Excellence in Research

-The importance of diversity and inclusion for organizational success and achieving excellence has been widely noted—even proving benefits in the areas of innovation and productivity.
-The University of Alabama at Birmingham and Tuskegee University, longtime partners in addressing health disparities, health equity, and diversity in research, have received funding from the National Institutes of Health Common Fund to establish the Benjamin-Carver FIRST Scientists, an initiative to build a community of scientists that are committed to inclusive excellence.
+The University of Alabama at Birmingham and Tuskegee University, longtime partners in addressing health disparities, health equity, and diversity in research, have received funding from the National Institutes of Health Common Fund to establish the Benjamin-Carver FIRST Scientists, an initiative to build a community of scientists that are committed to health disparity research.

 woman sitting at a laptop smiling while talking to a man holding an pen and paper